wevote/WeVoteServer/README_API_INSTALL.md

     $ make check
     $ make install
     $ cd ..

+### Windows installation
+In Windows, on trying to execute bootstrap command, you may get error such as "autoreconf not found" You will need to install a Unix/POSIX environment on Windows like Cygwin, Msys or Mingw.
+Mingw does not have POSIX compatibility support for sockets.
+Note: The compilation of geo-ip C library did not go through for me.
+Ran into POSIX socket related compilation issues when I tried to use mingw library.

 #### “libGeoIP.so.1: cannot open..."
 On Amazon Linux (Fedora), if you get a “libGeoIP.so.1: cannot open shared object No such file or directory” error